d-bl/MAE-gf/docs/counting-new.md

 b.
 Apply mirror d &rArr; q
 c.
 Apply mirror q &rArr; p

+> CTCRC &rArr; CTCLC &rArr; CLCTC &rArr; CRCTC
-> CTRCLC, CTLCRC, CLCTRC, CRCTLC
+> CTRCLC &rArr; CTLCRC &rArr; CLCTRC &rArr; CRCTLC

 #### Internal symmetry

 ![][p-mirror-int]

-The mirrored representations of word b and d are identical if b has no left or right twist actions (only T, no R and no L).
+The mirrored representations of word b and d are identical if b has no left or right twist actions (only T, no R and no L). b=d in the picture above.
-The mirrored representations of word b and p are identical if b is a palindrome.
+The mirrored representations of word b and p are identical if b is a palindrome. b=p in the picture above.
-All mirrored representations d, q and p of word b are identical if b has no left or right twist and is a palindrome.
+All mirrored representations d, q and p of word b are identical if b has no left or right twist and is a palindrome. b=d=p=q in the picture above.

 [p-mirror-ext]: ../images/counting/ext-symm.png?aling=left
 [p-mirror-int]: ../images/counting/int-symm.png?aling=left